Noribogaine: Pharmacokinetics

 Noribogaine is highly lipophilic and shows high brain penetration in rodents.

 The elimination half-life of noribogaine is 24 to 50 hours.

 Chemistry

 Analogues

 Analogues of noribogaine include ibogaine, ibogamine, desethylibogamine, voacangine, tabernanthine, coronaridine, oxa-noribogaine, and GM-3009, among others.

-History
+Research

 Noribogaine was first described in the scientific literature by at least 1958.
 It was first identified and described as a metabolite of ibogaine by 1995.
 The first evaluation of noribogaine in humans was published in 2015.
+In April 2026, the FDA allowed a Phase I clinical study of noribogaine hydrochloride to proceed in the United States.